openstack/security-doc/security-guide/source/introduction/introduction-to-openstack.rst

 Other supporting technology
 ---------------------------

 OpenStack relies on messaging for internal communication between several of its services.
-By default, OpenStack uses message queues based on the Advanced Message Queue Protocol (AMQP).
+By default, OpenStack uses message queues based on the :term:`Advanced Message Queue Protocol (AMQP)`.
 Similar to most OpenStack services, it supports pluggable components.
 Today the implementation back end could be RabbitMQ, Qpid, or ZeroMQ.

 As most management commands flow through the message queuing system, it is a primary security concern for any OpenStack deployment.
 Message queuing security